MonstersGoBoom/Kickassembler-Modules/README.md

 	lda Joystick.data+RIGHT
 	lda Joystick.data+FIRE

-	//	A !=0 if it's been touched in the last 8 ticks
+	//	A!=$ff if it's been touched in the last 8 ticks
 	//	(A & 1) == 0 if it's currently held
 ```